ChristianAhrens/SpaConBridge/README.md

 The first section allows configuration of application related parameters and is always active.
 The pages that are visible as tabs on the UI can be set (exception Settings tab, must always be visible) using toggle buttons for every page and the UI look and feel (dark vs. light) can be selected from a dropdown.

-<a name="appsettingsprotocols" />

-The following sections contain configuration details for the supported remote control protocols.

 DS100 OSC communication protocol is always active.
 The IP address can be manually configured or, if the build of SpaConBridge for the host system supports this, zeroconf discovery button can be used to select on of the discovered devices.
 OSC UDP communication ports are hardcoded to match the ones used by DS100.

+<a name="appsettingsprotocols" />

+#### Implemented bridging protocols

+The following sections contain configuration details for the supported remote control protocols.

 For details on the settings for the implemented protocols, see the individual documentation
   * [d&b DS100 signal bridge communication](Resources/Documentation/BridgingProtocols/DS100.md)